Academic Catalog and Handbooks

 1.4.1 Faculty Role in the Governance of the College of Saint Benedict

-To further its educational mission and goals, the College of Saint Benedict is committed to cooperation among the Board of Trustees, the administration, the faculty, the students, Saint Benedict’s Monastery, and Saint John’s University.
-The broadest possible exchange of information and opinion is necessary for effective planning and implementation of the educational objectives of the College.
+To further its educational mission and goals, CSB is committed to cooperation among the CSB Board, the administration, the faculty, the students, Saint Benedict’s Monastery, and SJU.
+The broadest possible exchange of information and opinion is necessary for effective planning and implementation of the educational objectives of the CSB.

 Each constituency of the academic community has different initiating and decision- making responsibilities.
-The primary role of the faculty in governance is the implementation of the educational goals held separately and in common by the College of Saint Benedict and Saint John’s University.
+The primary role of the faculty in governance is the implementation of the educational goals held separately and in common by CSB and SJU.
 In this capacity the faculty is primarily responsible for curriculum planning, policy, and review, and curricular requirements including but not limited to: admissions and graduation requirements; the general curriculum; additions and deletions of majors, minors, or programs.

-Although changes in educational policy may be proposed by any faculty individual or group, the provost, president or Board of Trustees, any major changes require consultation with the faculty prior to final action by the provost, president, or Board of Trustees as is appropriate, unless there is formal agreement to do otherwise.
+Although changes in educational policy may be proposed by any faculty individual or group, the provost, president or the CSB Board, any major changes require consultation with the faculty prior to final action by the provost, president, or the CSB Board as is appropriate, unless there is formal agreement to do otherwise.
 That consultation would take place through any mutually agreed upon procedure which provides a means for the faculty (as a whole or through authorized representatives) to present its judgment in the form of a recommendation, vote or other expression sufficiently explicit to record the position or positions taken by the faculty.

 The faculty is also responsible for the setting and maintaining of faculty standards, including, but not limited to, recommendations regarding tenure, promotion, sabbaticals, and the use of faculty development funds.

-The faculty participates in institutional governance through the Joint Faculty Assembly, and through its representatives on standing committees or ad hoc committees of the Joint Faculty Assembly.
-Faculty members have additional responsibilities to exchange information with and serve as consultants to constituencies of the College.
-These responsibilities may be fulfilled by participation in committees of the Board of Trustees or the Administration, divisional and/or departmental governance, or ad hoc committees.
+The faculty participates in institutional governance through the Joint Faculty Assembly, and through its representatives on the Joint Faculty Senate and standing committees or ad hoc committees of the Joint Faculty Assembly or the Joint faculty Senate.
+Faculty members have additional responsibilities to exchange information with and serve as consultants to constituencies of CSB.
+These responsibilities may be fulfilled by participation in committees of the CSB Board or the Administration, divisional and/or departmental governance, or ad hoc committees.

-The faculty is subject to the reserve power of control by the Board of Trustees in their initiation, review and recommendation of requirements for admission, the curriculum requirements for graduation, the nature and number of degrees to be conferred, and regulations for the conduct of the educational work of the College.
-In particular, no exercise of the powers herein conferred on the faculty that, in the judgment of the President of the College, involves a major issue in the educational policy of the College shall take effect without the concurrence of the President of the College and the approval of the Board of Trustees.
-The power of review or final decision in these areas is lodged in the Board of Trustees or delegated by it to the President.
-Only in exceptional circumstances, however, is non-concurrence exercised, and the reasons for the action are communicated to the faculty by the President.
+The faculty is subject to the reserve power of control by the CSB Board in their initiation, review and recommendation of requirements for admission, the curriculum requirements for graduation, the nature and number of degrees to be conferred, and regulations for the conduct of the educational work of CSB.
+In particular, no exercise of the powers herein conferred on the faculty that, in the judgment of the president of CSB, involves a major issue in the educational policy of CSB shall take effect without the concurrence of the CSB president and the approval of the CSB Board.
+The power of review or final decision in these areas is lodged in the CSB Board or delegated by it to the president.
+Only in exceptional circumstances, however, is non-concurrence exercised, and the reasons for the action are communicated to the faculty by the president.

 1.4.2 Faculty Role in the Governance of Saint John’s University

-To further its educational mission and goals, Saint John’s University is committed to cooperation among the Board of Trustees, the administration, the faculty, the students, the monastic community of Saint John’s Abbey, and the College of Saint Benedict.
-The broadest possible exchange of information and opinion is necessary for effective planning and implementation of the University’s educational objectives.
+To further its educational mission and goals, SJU is committed to cooperation among the SJU Board, the administration, the faculty, the students, the monastic community of Saint John’s Abbey, and CSB.
+The broadest possible exchange of information and opinion is necessary for effective planning and implementation of SJU educational objectives.

 Each constituency of the academic community has different initiating and decision-making responsibilities.
-The primary role of the faculty in governance is the implementation of the educational goals held separately and in common by Saint John’s University and the College of Saint Benedict.
+The primary role of the faculty in governance is the implementation of the educational goals held separately and in common by SJU and CSB.
 In this capacity the faculty is primarily responsible for curriculum planning, policy, and review, and curricular requirements including but not limited to: admissions and graduation requirements; the general curriculum; additions and deletions of majors, minors, or programs.

-Although changes in educational policy may be proposed by any faculty individual or group, the provost, President or Board of Trustees, any major changes require consultation with the faculty prior to final action by the provost, president, or Board of Trustees as is appropriate, unless there is formal agreement to do otherwise.
+Although changes in educational policy may be proposed by any faculty individual or group, the provost, president or SJU Board, any major changes require consultation with the faculty prior to final action by the provost, president, or SJU Board as is appropriate, unless there is formal agreement to do otherwise.
 That consultation would take place through any mutually agreed upon procedure which provides a means for the faculty (as a whole or through authorized representatives) to present its judgment in the form of a recommendation, vote or other expression sufficiently explicit to record the position or positions taken by the faculty.

 The faculty is also responsible for the setting and maintaining of faculty standards, including, but not limited to, recommendations regarding tenure, promotion, sabbaticals, and the use of faculty development funds.
 The faculty, through its representatives on the Joint Benefits Committee, consults with other employee groups in order to formulate recommendations regarding working conditions and joint employee benefits.